Pastor Nana Sei Opoku-Sarkodie Announces He Will Take Bank Statements Before Blessing Marriages

 According to Pastor Opoku-Sarkodie, the initiative is not meant to discourage weddings but to promote prudent financial planning.

-Couples are encouraged to evaluate their actual resources and plan celebrations that align with their means.
+He encouraged couples to evaluate their actual resources beforehand and plan celebrations that aligned with their economic means.

-Social media responses have varied, with some applauding the practical guidance, while others debate whether such financial scrutiny is necessary before a spiritual blessing.
+Social media responses have varied, with some applauding the practical guidance and others debating whether such scrutiny is necessary before a spiritual blessing.

-The Potter's City leader maintains that financial preparedness is inseparable from long-term marital stability.
+The Potter's City leader maintained that financial preparedness was inseparable from long-term marital stability.

 His approach seeks to prevent young couples from entering marriage under pressure, ensuring that their new homes start on a solid foundation.